Married in Merthyr Tydfil, 11th June 1905 to my great great uncle David John Davies.

 "I went to our mission at Ystrad, where I was a member, and that night our dear sister Mrs. Davies (the pastor's wife), was delivering a message from the Word of God.
 She said how we people believed in God for everything, yet when we were taken ill we run for the doctor.
 I was drinking in every word she was saying."

 Julia.
 E. Davies was a preacher, and in the early days of the Pentecostal movement it seemed that no one batted an eyelid.

 Julia's husband died in 1931.
-Julia herself was sick when his death occurred and the church initially called David John's husband to lead them for a few months.
+Julia herself was sick when his death occurred and the church initially called David John's brother to lead them for a few months.
 I've written about this here.

 When Julia recovered from her sickness she took over the leading of the church.

 |Article in the February 1934 edition of Redemption Tidings|

 The Lord has granted times of refreshing in our midst; souls have been saved, many of whom have received the Holy Ghost, and many bodies have been healed, Hallelujah."

 The 1935 listing of the Assemblies of God churches in Great Britain list Julia Edith Davies as the official leader of the church in Ystrad.

 |1935 Jan Redemption Tidings listing of Assemblies of God Churches, Great Britain and their leaders.|